telekom-security/PEBA/README.md

  - [GET] */alert/topCountriesAttacks* ==> Returns information on the Top 10 attacker countries and top 10 attacked countries. use GET parameter "offset" and "topx" to determine the offset from this month (default: this month) and how many results shall be returned (default: top10)
  - [GET] */alert/retrieveLatLonAttacks* ==> Returns top X count on Lat and Lng. use GET parameter "offset" and "topx" to determine the offset from now in days (default: last 24h) and how many results shall be returned (default: top10).
 Use parameter "direction" to determine if source or destination location is given.

 **Install requirements:**

-	easy_install hashlib
-    pip install -r requirements.txt
+	easy_install hashlib # might not be necessary, depending on operating system pip install -r requirements.txt

 **Run Application:**

+Run the application (for testing) via:

    	./start.sh

-The webapplication runs on port 8000.
+The webapplication runs on port 9922.
 It needs a [reverse proxy](http://flask.pocoo.org/docs/0.12/deploying/wsgi-standalone/#proxy-setups)  for SSL termination.
 Currently logs errors to `./error.log` - no access log.

+**Deploy Application:**

+The application can be deployed via ansible on a debian (tested: Stretch) / ubuntu (tested 16.04) system and started using an init script.
+Adjust ./ansible/hosts with the correct paramters (hostname and following operational values).
+Then deploy via:

+    ./ansible/deploy.sh <prod|test>

+**Functional Tests:**

-The application can be tested using `./misc/test.sh` which will send the appropriate request to retrieve data.
+The application can be tested using `./misc/test.sh` which will send appropriate requests to retrieve data.
+Again, prod and test instance can be tested, change the config section in script according to your environment.

+    ./misc/test.sh <prod|test>

 You need corresponding WSUser username & token to access the API.
 Replace them in `./misc/request.xml`